neotame4/hmx-importer/README.md

 # hmx-importer
 Blender script to import milo/rnd files from most HMX games.

-Very beta importer for HMX games.
+Buggy but very functional importer for HMX games.

-Only supports milos decompressed from arkhelper (look up Mackiloha)
+Milos decompressed from arkhelper (look up Mackiloha) are recomended to be used.

 (To get these, just include -m while extracting the ark)

-For GH1, some characters have a parent mesh which holds the transforms.
-(Usually the head from what I've seen)

-To fix the other meshes, select the meshes that dont have right transforms, then select the parent mesh and do Ctrl+P, then "Without Inverse".

 Games it currently supports:

+Frequency

+Amplitude

+Antigrav

+Karaoke Revolution (all of them)

 GH1